Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Deer-resistant crops help but nothing is deer-proof

-Slugs & Banana Slugs: Your cool, moist conditions = slug paradise
+Slugs and Banana Slugs: Your cool, moist conditions equal slug paradise

 Beer traps